nevermore-glimpse/pkmn_translator/README.md

 ### Quick Start

-Double-click `启动.bat`, or run from the command line:
+Double-click `Start.bat`, or run from the command line:

 ```bash
 python main.py